m-panja/todos-cli/README.md

 ## Docker Configuration

-To run this application in Docker run following commands:
+To run this application in Docker using following commands:

 1. ```docker build -t todo-cli .```
 2. ```docker-compose up```